SiriDB/siridb-docs/content/connect/php.md

 #### MacOS and Linux

-Make sure you have `libsiridb` and `libqpack` insatalled on your system.
-Make sure you have `phpize` available as command.
+Make sure you have `libsiridb` and `libqpack` insatalled on your system and `phpize` available as command.

 Run:
 ```